Site logo

 Chimera horses are nature’s living canvases.
 They have two sets of DNA, which creates a dramatic and often startling mix of colors and patterns on a single horse.

-One side of the horse is chestnut while the other is bay, or a patchwork of different shades.
 This rare genetic anomaly happens when two embryos fuse early in development, resulting in a horse that’s visually split between two distinct looks.

 Their eyes can also vary in color, adding to the overall effect.
 Chimeras are extremely rare and are prized for their unique and striking appearance.